Dr Daniel Komla Gameti

 Management Science

-Daniel K. Gameti is a lecturer of Innovation Management, Entrepreneurship, and Service Operations Management, at the Department of Management Science at the GIMPA Business School.
-He holds BSc and MPhil degrees in Business Administration from the University of Cape Coast and the University of Ghana respectively, and a PhD in Management from the University of Canterbury.
-He has over 20 years of teaching experience at secondary and tertiary institutions.
-He has also been involved in managing a number of SMEs and training SME owner-managers in Ghana.
-He was the faculty advisor for ENACTUS GIMPA, a global student entrepreneurship group from 2014 to 2019.
-As an innovation scholar, Daniel has supported students at the UC Centre for Entrepreneurship during their 2020 and 2022 Summer Start-up Programmes by coaching and providing resources to help them develop their innovative ideas into businesses.
-In 2022 and 2023, he also acted as the programme manager for ThincLab Canterbury, an innovation programme at the University of Canterbury that supports growth-oriented companies to scale up and grow.
-Daniel’s passion is to impact knowledge in and outside the classroom that can be applied in the world of work.
+Daniel has over 20 years of teaching experience at secondary and tertiary institutions.
+He has been involved in managing a number of SMEs, coaching and training SME owner-managers in Ghana.
+Between 2014 and 2019, he was the faculty advisor for ENACTUS GIMPA, an international not-for-profit organisation that is dedicated to inspiring students to take entrepreneurial action to improve the lives of others.
+As an entrepreneurship and innovation scholar, Daniel has supported many students including students at the UC Centre for Entrepreneurship during their 2020 and 2022 Summer Start-up Programmes by coaching and providing training resources to help them develop their innovative ideas into businesses.
+In 2022 and 2023, he worked as the programme manager for ThincLab Canterbury, an innovation programme at the University of Canterbury that supports growth-oriented companies to scale up and grow.

 Professional Affiliation